 First, go to YouTube and log in as you normally would.
 Click the profile icon in the upper-right corner to access your Creator Studio, and select New in the top right corner.
 You can then select Go Live.
 If this is your first time, you’ll need to verify your account and wait 24 hours before streaming.
 Input all of your basic information on the resulting page, including the title description, thumbnail, and other facets you might want.
 Afterward, scroll down to Encoder Settings and click Reveal on the stream key.

-Now copy that key and go into OBS.
-Click File, Settings, and then Stream.
-Select YouTube as the service and YouTube Primary as the server, insert the stream key, and select Apply.
-Then, click Start Streaming and check YouTube for your stream.
+Copy that key and open OBS.
+Select File, Settings, then Stream.
+Choose YouTube Primary as the server and YouTube as the service.
+Next, enter the stream key and click on Apply.
+Click Start Streaming and check YouTube for your stream.

-Then, select Next in Facebook and fill in the necessary details.
-Go back to OBS and select Start Streaming.
-Facebook will then show you a preview, which you can adjust using the settings on the left-hand side.
-When you’re ready to stream, select Go Live.
+On Facebook, select Next and fill in the required fields.
+Go to OBS again and choose Start Streaming.
+Facebook will show you a preview.
+Utilize the settings on the left to make any necessary adjustments.
+Click on Go Live once you are prepared to stream.

 - How to stream on Twitch from a PC, Mac, PlayStation 4, or Xbox One